-The Urban Core Character Area of Ball Ground is the vibrant heart of the city including the "Main Street" area along Gilmer Ferry, the commercial areas along Canton Highway and the Ball Ground Historic District.
+The Urban Core Character Area of Ball Ground is the vibrant heart of the city including the "Main Street" area along Gilmer Ferry, the commercial areas along Canton Highway, the Interstate 575/Howell Bridge interchange and the Ball Ground Historic District.
 Interspersed within the area are a wide variety of institutions and community facilities, such as the library, post office, elementary school, city hall, fire station, several parks and a number of churches.
 This area includes the widest range of housing options, everything from townhouses to active adult cottages to historic homes.

-City residents and leaders have spent the last year updating the Ball Ground Master Plan through the Livable Centers Initiative (LCI) program.
-The new LCI Plan integrates land use and transportation planning with the community to create an detailed vision for this area focused on building a better Ball Ground.
-All development within this Urban Core Character Area should be consistent with the new Plan to bring to life the community's vision for enhancing the existing historic buildings, connecting new neighborhoods to downtown and creating a safe, walkable heart to the city.
+The City's Master Plan integrates land use and transportation planning with the community to create a detailed vision for this area focused on building a better Ball Ground.
+All development within this Urban Core Character Area should be consistent with the Plan to bring to life the community's vision for enhancing the existing historic buildings, connecting new neighborhoods to downtown and creating a safe, walkable heart to the city.